saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ## 1.07 Run Cypress Locally (Optional)
 Duration: 0:05:00

-It often helps to debug on your local machine, and the cypress client provides some additional debugging features if you install it locally.
+It often helps to debug on your local machine, and the Cypress client provides some additional debugging features if you install it locally.

 #### Video